By Marika Sboros

 Scottish GP Dr Malcolm Kendrick isn’t a conspiracy theorist.
 Especially not when it comes to the trial of scientist Prof Tim Noakes.
-It would be funny were it not so deadly serious, Kendrick says.
-But it really isn’t funny at all.
+The prosecution would be funny were it not so deadly serious, Kendrick says.
+But it really isn’t any kind of joke.

 The HPCSA is appealing its own committee’s comprehensive not guilty verdict for Noakes in April 2017 on a charge of unprofessional conduct.
 The appeal begins in Pretoria today and runs until Friday.

-The HPCSA has objected to a request by Noakes’s lawyers to introduce new evidence.
+The HPCSA has blocked a request by Noakes’s lawyers to introduce new evidence.
 It adds to other evidence on the record at the hearing that dietitians from the Association for Dietetics in South Africa (ADSA) set Noakes up from the start.
 And that it was an inside job – from within the HPCSA.
 The Appeal Committee – that the HPCSA sets up – will have to rule on that first.

-Kendrick says doctors and others globally must keep an eye on Noakes’s case.
+Kendrick says that doctors and others globally must keep an eye on Noakes’s case.
 If not, he fears that the HPCSA will “shred” him on made-up charges, held in virtual secrecy.
 After that, the “industry-sponsored PR machine will get to work” and the HPCSA will spread more lies about Noakes.
-That will affect us all.

 Some of you may remember I wrote a blog about Professor Tim Noakes being dragged in front of the HPCSA last year to face charges of “Doing something quite bad, but we are not quite sure what – and we will keep changing the charges until we find something that sticks”.